Justin Watson (running back)

-Justin Watson (born January 7, 1975 in the Bronx, New York) is a former professional American football player who played three seasons as a running back for the St. Louis Rams.
+Justin Watson (born January 7, 1975) is an American former professional football player who played three seasons as a running back for the St. Louis Rams.
 Watson was recorded on camera during Super Bowl XXXVI saying, "I told you, I like our chances!
 We are the number one offense in the league.
 I like our chances,” immediately following a St. Louis Rams game tying touchdown and moments before Tom Brady led the New England Patriots on a game winning drive.